← Back to today

 05

-AI community builder Swyx posted about build versus buy decisions in SaaS, tagging Box CEO Aaron Levie for potential corrections or additions to his analysis.
+AI community builder Swyx shared thoughts on build vs buy decisions in SaaS, tagging Box CEO Aaron Levie for input.
+The post linked to additional context but kept the main message brief.

 Source →